Research Group Statistical Methods for Causal Inference

 - Bias modelling and analysis

 - Vansteelandt S, Didelez V. Improving the robustness and efficiency of covariate adjusted linear instrumental variable estimators.
 Scandinavian Journal of Statistics, Theory and Applications.
-2018; (Epub 2018 May 24).
+2018;45(4):941-961.

 - Farewell D, Huang C, Didelez V. Ignorability for general longitudinal data.
 Biometrika.
 2017;104(2):317-326.

 - Didelez V, Evans R. Causal inference from case-control studies.
-In: Breslow N, Borgan O, Chatterjee N, Mitchell G, Scott A, Wild C, editors.
+In: Borgan O, Breslow N, Chatterjee N, Gail M, Scott A, Wild C, editors.
 Handbook of statistical methods for case-control studies.
 Boca Raton, Florida: Chapman & Hall/CRC.
-2018. (im Druck).
+2018.
+S. 87-115.

 - Didelez V. Discussion on 'Causal inference by using invariant prediction: Identification and confidence intervals' by Peters, Bühlmann, Meinshausen.
 Journal of the Royal Statistical Society.
 Series B (Statistical Methodology).
 2016;78(5):990-991.